skeeto/skeeto.github.com/_posts/2016-09-02-Two-Years-as-a-High-School-Mentor.markdown

 uuid: 5cc4c7ae-840c-3b55-cf64-63eb3d4b5da7
 ---

+*Update June 2019: Dan graduated from college and is now my full-time colleague.*

 Over the past two years I've been mentoring a high school student, Dan Kelly, in software development though [my workplace mentoring program][aspire].
 It's been one of the most rewarding experiences in